 Property owners should always attempt to resolve boundary line disputes without going to court.
 Court cases, while sometimes necessary, can be long and expensive.
 Many times, boundary line disputes can be worked out amicably, which is to everyone’s benefit.
-Mediation, where the parties meet with a neutral party to discuss the dispute, can be a useful process for these matters.
+Mediation, where the parties meet with a neutral party to discuss the dispute, can be useful for these matters.

-Although it is beneficial to try and settle these matters out of court, it is still a good idea to speak with an attorney for help with these negotiations.
+Although it is beneficial to try and settle these matters out of court, it is still good to speak with an attorney for help with these negotiations.
 A lawyer can help advise you of your rights and determine the best way to proceed.

 Seek Court Action If A Resolution Cannot Be Found

 Unlike many states, Massachusetts has a court that specializes in property cases: Land Court.
-Land Court is a popular court for these types of cases, with judges and staff that are familiar with these matters.
+Land Court is a popular court for these types of cases, with judges and staff familiar with these matters.
 In addition to Land Court, these cases can also be brought in Superior Court or federal court.